 - 4.1.
-Thank His Honour Judge Andrew Barnett KC for his service and commitment as Honorary Recorder to the city since 2010. - 4.2.
-Approve the appointment of His Honour Judge Tim Mousley KC as the new Honorary Recorder for the City of Salisbury - 4.3.
-Request officers to arrange a Mayoral Reception to mark the appointment of the new Recorder and to commission an embroidered girdle for the new Honorary Recorder.

-5. Wards Affected: All

-6. Background papers: As shown below.
+Thank His Honour Judge Timothy Mousley KC for his service and commitment as Honorary Recorder to the city since 2023. - 4.2.
+Approve the appointment of His Honour Judge Adam Feest KC as the new Honorary Recorder for the City of Salisbury. - 4.3.
+Request officers to begin discussions regarding an event to mark the appointment of the new Recorder. - 4.4.
+To commission an embroidered girdle for the new Honorary Recorder from the CEO contingency. - 5.
+Wards Affected: All. - 6.
+Background papers: As shown below.